franciscopreller/burstsms-challenge/README.md

 runtime environment, see <https://docs.docker.com/install/> for instructions on how to install docker and <https://docs.docker.com/compose/install/> for docker-compose)*

-1. Rename `docker-compose.env.sample` to `docker-compose.env`, note that `docker-compose.yml`
+1. Rename `docker-compose.env.sample` to `docker-compose.env`, note that `.env` files
-   is listed under `.gitignore` to prevent leaking of environment variables into Github.
+   are listed under `.gitignore` to prevent leaking of environment variables into Github.
 2. Add necessary testing credentials into the env file; `BURSTSMS_KEY` and `BURSTSMS_SECRET`
 3. From the root directory, run the following commands:
 ```